-The transport of dangerous goods by inland navigation is subject to the provisions of European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways (AND) based on an ordinance.
+For inland waterways the European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways (ADN) does apply.

-Regardless of the applicable law of the state in which a harbour is located, the transport of radioactive materials by sea ships registered in Austria has to comply with the International Maritime Organisation (IMO) Dangerous Goods Code.
+Regardless of the applicable law of the state in which a harbour is located, the transport of radioactive materials by seagoing ships registered in Austria has to comply with the International Maritime Organisation (IMO) Dangerous Goods Code.
 The provisions of this IMDG-Code are also referred to in the GGBG.